The Bhakti Connection

 She moved to Ottawa, Ontario to study massage therapy and received Hatha Yoga teaching certification from the Sivananda Yoga Ashram in Val-Morin, Quebec.
-At this time she also met her spiritual mentor and guide Berdhanya Swami Tierra.
+At this time she also met a spiritual mentor.
 She learned how to teach children and seniors from various trainings throughout the years as well.

-After meeting a few musical yogis through her spiritual guide and mentor, Berdhanya Swami Tierra ( berdhanya.com ) it was decided to create a kirtan group – and The Bhakti Connection was formed.
-The unique shamanic/yogic style of the chanting concerts, ceremonies, meditations and celebrations echo in the teachings of Berdhanya, who has been a fountain of wisdom and evolution for Bermalva since meeting her in 1999.
+After meeting a few musical yogis through her mentor at the time, it was decided to create a kirtan group – and The Bhakti Connection was formed.
+The unique shamanic/yogic style of the chanting concerts, ceremonies, meditations and celebrations echo in the teachings of the sacred, which has been a fountain of wisdom and evolution for Bermalva her whole life.

 The calling to learn and share the gift of chant resonates deeply within Bermalva’s heart and soul, and she feels blessed to have found this accessible technology for Self-transformation and healing.

-She currently resides in rural Western Quebec, living off-grid with her partner and two children, chickens, dog and rabbit on their hobby farm.
+She currently resides in rural Western Quebec, living off-grid with her partner and two children, chickens, dog and pigs on their hobby farm.